iNeoO/vue-multi-select/README.md

-This component gives you a Dropdown with the power of Vuejs components.
+This component gives you a multi/single select with the power of Vuejs components.

 ## Demo
 (incoming)